code4romania/teacher-workout-android/README.md

 ### FORMATTING

-To check and fix formatting issues use the following commands: ./gradlew ktlintFormat ./gradlew detekt ./gradlew lint
+To check and fix formatting issues use the following commands:
+./gradlew ktlintFormat
+./gradlew detekt
+./gradlew lint
+./gradlew spotlessKotlinCheck

 ## Repos and projects